SergiyKochenko/portfolio-project-four/README.md

 | User can see the  attach image  |  &cross; | &check;  |Pass  | This page is available only to authorized users |
 | User can like post and unlike  |  &cross; | &check;  |Pass  | This page is available only to authorized users |
 | |

+### Testing CRUD functionality:
+ - Each of the features were tested multiple times to ensure that numerous new posts could be submitted, and that each post had the ability to be updated, edited and delete by the user that submitted it.
+ - If a post is submitted by another user, the edit/delete buttons do not appear on the page.
+ - Each of the features were tested multiple times to ensure that numerous new booking could be submitted, and that each booking had the ability to be updated, edited and delete by the user that submitted it.
+ - If a booking is submitted by another user, the particular ID booking list with edit/delete buttons do not appear on the page.

 <br/>